Tanya Tucker: 1972–1979: Teen country star

 "I thank the lucky stars and the Good Lord for that song," Tucker told Nine-O-One Network Magazine in 1988.
 "If I cut it now for the first time I think it would be a hit.
 I was fortunate to have latched onto that one, and that was all Sherrill's doing.
 If it hadn't been for Sherrill, I probably would have been a rodeo queen or something."

 Her second single, "Love's the Answer", also became a top-10 hit later in 1972.
 Tucker's third single, "What's Your Mama's Name", became her first number-one hit in the spring of 1973.
 Two other number ones – "Blood Red and Goin' Down" and "Would You Lay with Me (In a Field of Stone)" followed, establishing Tucker as a major star.

 In 1975, she signed with MCA Records, where she had a string of hit singles that ran into the late 1970s.

 Among these hits was "Lizzie and the Rainman", which became a number-one country hit, and also became Tucker's only top-40 pop music hit, peaking at number 37.
 It also peaked among the top 10 on the adult contemporary charts at the time.
 Tucker has a string of top-10 country hits under MCA between 1975 and 1978, including "San Antonio Stroll", "Here's Some Love", and "It's a Cowboy Lovin' Night".

+In 1977, she recorded "You Taught Me How to Cry," a duet with Hoyt Axton on his album Snowblind Friend.

 In 1978, she decided to radically change her image and cross over to rock with her TNT album.
 Despite the controversy over the record and its sexy cover, it went gold the following year.

 The two hit singles from the album were "I'm a Singer, You're the Song", and "Texas (When I Die)".
 The latter reached number five on the country charts, and its B-side, "Not Fade Away", a Buddy Holly cover, peaked at number 70 on the Billboard Hot 100.